Kruger0/Tweeny/README.md

 ## Complete API Reference

 ### Tween Constructor - `new Tween([source])`
 Creates a new tween chain.
 Optional `source` instance - the tween auto-destructs if the source is destroyed.
+Leave undefined if the tween is inside a struct or script

 ### Step Methods
 - `Variable(instance, variable, target, duration)` - Animate any numeric variable